Development Notes: http://wiki.step-pro..._Guide/DevNotes

 - If you're having trouble with Wrye Bash, read the help files provided by clicking the blue "?" icon at the bottom of the program window before asking.

 - If a mod isn't in the guide, I likely won't know how it conflicts with other mods...don't ask!
 Learn xEdit and do your own homework.

 - Users who have enough experience will simply install extra mods themselves and not think anything of having to do so.

 - Less experienced users will either attempt to learn and install them on their own, asking for support when needed, or find and use a pack (if, available).

 - New users tend to just use the pack (if available) and not deviate much from the instructions.
-This is nothing bad, it's just a bit of experience these users have yet to gain.
+This is nothing bad, it's just these users still have a bit of experience to gain.